 Attorney Richard Lawson has more than 20 years' experience in Georgia DUI Law and has focused his career on defending the rights of those accused of DUI.
 While the State of Georgia takes a tough stance against drivers charged with driving under the influence, there are options.
 Sometimes there is an issue with the DUI charge.
 Our Norcross DUI Lawyers work with a team of experts and have extensive information on field sobriety tests.
 Leveraging our knowledge of DUI rules and law enforcement, we craft aggressive, yet innovative defenses for our clients.
 Please see our reviews on Avvo and contact us for a free consultation.

-If you were arrested for DUI in Norcross (or anywhere in Gwinnett County), you only have ten business days to save your license from suspension.
-You (or your Norcross DUI Attorney) must file an Administrative License Suspension (ALS) hearing request or your driver's license will automatically be suspended.
+If you were arrested for DUI in Norcross (or anywhere in Gwinnett County), you only have thirty business days to save your license from suspension.
+You (or your Norcross DUI Attorney) must file an Administrative License Suspension (ALS) hearing request or a request for an ignition interlock device or your driver's license will automatically be suspended.
 If you refused the breath, blood, or urine test, your license would automatically be suspended for one year, with no possibility of a permit.
 There is no time to lose.
 Contact an experienced Norcross DUI Lawyer right away.

 You might be under the impression that DUI charges happen often, and therefore, the penalties are not severe.
 Georgia, however, has strict laws against this offense.
 The penalties are serious, leaving a long-lasting impact on an individual's personal and professional life.

 Driving badly does not equate to driving under the influence.
 People who are not drunk may exhibit the same driving characteristics as someone who is.
 Law enforcement is trained using manuals from the National Highway Traffic Safety Administration (NHTSA).
 At the Law Offices of Richard Lawson, our Norcross DUI Attorneys will cross-examine them using their own training materials.